jspm/node-importmap-loader/readme.md

 #### Don't bother installing dependencies you don't need to! 🏇🏻💨

 With `@jspm/node-importmap-loader`, installing node modules is a thing of the past!
-You can reference and execute them directly to maximize productivity ⚡️, decrease security risk 🚔, and probably otherawesome things too!
+You can reference and execute them directly to maximize productivity ⚡️, decrease security risk 🚔, and probably other awesome things too!

 Use **JSPM _node-importmap-loader_** today!